Develop Leaders: Three Effortless Steps for Transforming Employees into Leaders

 What culture of leadership does your organization have?

-There are three ways a culture of leadership can be expressed, through dependence, independence, and interdependence.
+There are three ways a culture of leadership can be expressed: dependence, independence, and interdependence.

 A dependent culture of leadership is a traditional style of leadership in a corporation.

-It depends on a hierarchical system where the team believes that only people in authority are responsible for leadership.
+It relies on a hierarchical system where the team believes that only people in authority are responsible for leadership.

 Dependent leadership is flawed as employees are pigeonholed into restricted roles that prevent them from taking action in their own position of expertise.

 The next form of leadership culture is independent leadership.
-This form of leadership believes that employees take leadership based on individual expertise and heroic actions made.
+This form of leadership believes that employees take leadership based on individual expertise and heroic actions.

-Independent leadership culture is ineffective because it fails to recognize that leadership is not only made for heroes, but can also be found in small, consistent actions.
+Independent leadership culture is ineffective because it fails to recognize that leadership is not only for heroes but can also be found in small, consistent actions.

 To change your perspective on leadership check out my video: By only rewarding heroic action, independent leadership prevents employees from taking up leadership in their roles and being engaged in their work because they find it unmotivating to not be rewarded for their important contributions.

-That’s because employees realize their everyday activities will go unnoticed and only when they do something extraordinary will they reap the words.
+That’s because employees realize their everyday activities will go unnoticed and only when they do something extraordinary will they reap the rewards.

 Instead, a culture of leadership needs to be based on a shared and genuine belief that anyone on the team has the capacity to be a leader.